craigulliott/dsl_compose/README.md

 class Foo
   include DSLCompose::Composer

-  # Define and name the DSL.
-Your DSL will available on this
+  # Define and name your DSL.
+Your DSL will be available on this
   # class and any children of this class.
-  define_dsl :my_dsl do
+  define_dsl :your_dsl do

-    # A description of your DSL.
+    # A description of your DSL
     description <<-DESCRIPTION
       Add a description of your DSL here, this description will be used when generating the documentation for your DSL.